taodevnull/django-cheat-sheet/README.md

 ### Django cheat sheet

-A simple cheat sheet to start to develop with Django asap.
+This is a simple cheat sheet to start to develop with Django asap.

-- Install python and Django Framework
+- Install python and Django Framework in a venv (virtual environment)
 - Create simple models, views and templates (MVC)
 - Test it on the built-in server